 People with early laryngeal cancer may be treated with surgery and/or radiation therapy.
 If the cancer is more advanced, patients may have a combination of treatments.
 Even if surgery removes all of the tumor, there is a chance that some cancer cells remain and chemotherapy may be recommended.

-- Chemotherapy - the use of anticancer drugs to shrink or kill cancerous cells and/or to reduce the spread of cancer to other parts of the body.
-The specific combination of medicines will depend on the location and stage of the disease as well as what works well for the patient.
+- Chemotherapy.
+The use of anticancer drugs to shrink or kill cancerous cells and/or to reduce the spread of cancer to other parts of the body.
+The specific combination of medicines will depend on the location and stage of the disease as well as what works best for the patient.